Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 What?

-What are we doing?
+What do we do?

 Yeah.

-Uh, but unfortunately, one of the band members now makes cheese, I believe.
+But unfortunately, one of the band members now makes cheese, I believe.

-They're on I Hate Us?
+They're on I-Hadis.

-Yeah, they're on I Hate Us.
+Yeah, they're on I-Hadis.

-but I was going to have to pull out.
+Look, I'm sorry, Bluer's going to have to pull out.

-And I said, obviously it's not quite as good.
+And I said, obviously, it's not quite as good.

 It's the same, same singer.

-So that's why I said-
+So that's why I said, that's crazy.

-All right, I'll take you but obviously
+All right, I'll take you.

-Trippridge Club.
-Absolutely.
 I've got several lawyers working with me.
-So please welcome to the Stages Gorillaz.
-Whoa

-I guess I guess I guess they've got some amazing songs.
-Just put up with it guys
+I guess they've got some amazing songs.

-I guess they put on a famously good live show with many members.
-Whatever.
-We'll have someone better next week.
+I guess they put on a famously good life show with many members, whatever.

 Am I sorry about this?

-So what we'll do then, I will play the role of Matt.
+I will play the role of Matt.

 I've got the clipboard here.